← Return to Blog

 • Understand that some people might not want to engage with you.
 Respect their wishes.

-You also need to think about how you can respectfully talk about your project, particularly when you return from your trip.
-While you’re volunteering, it’s natural to want to share updates with the folks back home.
-Before you post a photo or tweet, think carefully about what you’re communicating.
+Before you post a photo online, think carefully about what you’re communicating.
 Is your update an accurate, respectful representation of your host culture?
 Are you promoting harmful stereotypes about the country where you’re staying?
 Did the subjects of your photo or status agree to have their information shared?

 Should You Volunteer Abroad?